Contents

 Other Variables

 There is one other variable that you can use to make special reports.
-If you want to create an timesheet report you must create and set the Timesheet variable.
+If you want to create a timesheet report you must create and set the Timesheet variable.
 This variable is created the same way the SQL variable is created.
 For timesheet reports, you must set the Timesheet variable to 'true'.

 Report Functions